Psiphon-Inc/multoml/README.md

+This library is **DEPRECATED** in favour of https://github.com/Psiphon-Inc/configloader-go

 # multoml

 multoml merges multiple TOML files into one structure.
 It is intended to be used for configuration loading, where the config is held in a (source-controlled) main file and a (local-only) override file.